axivo/slip39-dotmap/converter/README.md

 ![SLIP39 KeyTag Converter](../docs/images/converter.png)

-## Security Notice
+> [!WARNING]

-Under any circumstances, **do not enter actual cryptocurrency seed phrases into converter**, regardless of how secure your computer is.
+> Under any circumstances, **do not enter actual cryptocurrency seed phrases into converter**, regardless of how secure your computer is.
 Mnemonics entered into any electronic device create security risks, including:
+>

-- Memory persistence in RAM and browser caches
+> - Memory persistence in RAM and browser caches
-- Potential exposure through swap files or system dumps
+> - Potential exposure through swap files or system dumps
-- Vulnerability to malware, screen recording, or keyloggers
+> - Vulnerability to malware, screen recording, or keyloggers
-- Human error in data clearing procedures
+> - Human error in data clearing procedures

+## Features

+The converter offers hands-on learning while maintaining strict security practices to protect users from accidentally exposing sensitive information.
+The following features are implemented:

+- Interactive SLIP39 word-to-dot conversion
+- Visual KeyTag layout simulation
+- Real-time pattern validation
+- Network connection warnings for security
+- Educational examples and references

 ## Quick Start